nichelicorn/romcom/README.md

 ## To do

 ### Project development
-* 1: Show random cover

 * 2: Switching views
-  * NOTE: in this iteration, you are not worrying about making the form WORK, and you are not worrying about saving or displaying covers.
-You simply want to make sure the views can be switched when you click the appropriate buttons.
-  * When a user clicks the “Make Your Own Cover” button, we should see the form, and the homepage view should be hidden
   * When the Form view is visible, the “Show New Random Cover” and “Save Cover” buttons should be hidden
   * When the Form view is visible, the “Home” button should be visible
   * When a user clicks the “View Saved Covers” button, we should see the saved covers section, and the homepage view should be hidden